Hints allow you to specify the execution plan that the optimizer should generate.

 obclient> EXPLAIN SELECT /*+INDEX(t2 t2_c1)*/ * FROM t1 , (SELECT * FROM t2 WHERE c2 = 1) WHERE t1.c1 = 1; +------------------------------------------------------------------------------------+ | Query Plan | +------------------------------------------------------------------------------------+ | ================================================================ | | |ID|OPERATOR |NAME |EST.ROWS|EST.TIME(us)| | | ---------------------------------------------------------------- | | |0 |NESTED-LOOP JOIN CARTESIAN | |1 |7 | | | |1 |├─TABLE RANGE SCAN |t1(t1_c1)|1 |7 | | | |2 |└─MATERIAL | |1 |7 | | | |3 | └─TABLE FULL SCAN |t2(t2_c1)|1 |7 | | | ================================================================ | | Outputs & filters: | | ------------------------------------- | | 0 - output([t1.c1], [t1.c2], [t2.c1], [t2.c2]), filter(nil), rowset=16 | | conds(nil), nl_params_(nil), use_batch=false | | 1 - output([t1.c1], [t1.c2]), filter(nil), rowset=16 | | access([t1.__pk_increment], [t1.c1], [t1.c2]), partitions(p0) | | is_index_back=true, is_global_index=false, | | range_key([t1.c1], [t1.__pk_increment]), range(1,MIN ; 1,MAX), | | range_cond([t1.c1 = 1]) | | 2 - output([t2.c1], [t2.c2]), filter(nil), rowset=16 | | 3 - output([t2.c2], [t2.c1]), filter([t2.c2 = 1]), rowset=16 | | access([t2.__pk_increment], [t2.c2], [t2.c1]), partitions(p0) | | is_index_back=true, is_global_index=false, filter_before_indexback[false], | | range_key([t2.c1], [t2.__pk_increment]), range(MIN,MIN ; MAX,MAX)always true | +------------------------------------------------------------------------------------+ 22 rows in set

-For the above example, if the optimizer, due to some reasons (such as internal operations within the subquery preventing promotion and merging), cannot merge the subquery (SELECT * FROM t2 WHERE c2 = 1) into the outer query, then the t2 table is still considered part of the subquery.
-As a result, the hint in the outer query will be invalid.
+In the above examples, if the optimizer cannot merge the subquery (SELECT * FROM t2 WHERE c2 = 1) into the outer query for some reason (such as internal operations in the subquery preventing the merge), the t2 table is still considered part of the subquery, making the hint in the outer query ineffective.

-In the following example, since both the outer query and the subquery reference the same table t1 and both attempt to use the PRIMARY index, this may cause the optimizer to encounter conflicts when interpreting and processing the hint, potentially rendering the hint ineffective.
+In the following example, the outer query and subquery both reference the same table t1 and attempt to use the PRIMARY index, which may cause conflicts during the optimizer's interpretation and processing of the hint, potentially making the hint ineffective.

 obclient> EXPLAIN SELECT /*+INDEX(t1 PRIMARY)*/ *